pealriver/Projects/README.md

 Project one is churn analysis for a telecommunication company.

-Project two is customer segmentation for a Brazilian online department store.
+Project two is time series forecasting for a Brazilian online department store.